-But the fact remains that the Unaweep and Paradox’s other packs were originally designed for hunters and not off-trail backpackers.
-If you decide to take the plunge with the current Unaweep model there, are a few details that you want to know about the pack (none of which are showstoppers – but can be annoying), including modifications that Paradox plans to make to the pack that are designed with backpackers’ needs in mind.
+But the fact remains that the Unaweep and Seek Outside’s other packs were originally designed for hunters and not off-trail backpackers.
+If you decide to take the plunge with the current Unaweep model there, are a few details that you want to know about the pack (none of which are showstoppers – but can be annoying), including modifications that Seek Outside plans to make to the pack that is designed with backpackers’ needs in mind.

-- Paradox plans to offer a version of the Unaweep without an external Talon pocket, replacing it with a front pocket sewn into the pack body.
+- Seek Outside plans to offer a version of the Unaweep without an external Talon pocket, replacing it with a front pocket sewn into the pack body.
 UL backpackers who prefer having a pocket like this will appreciate this option.

-- The shoulder straps on the Unaweep don’t have extra attachment points for hanging gear such as map cases, camera or GPS units.
-Paradox will sew extra daisy chains onto the shoulder straps as a customization or you can add your own attachments points using tri-glides.
+- The shoulder straps on the Unaweep don’t have extra attachment points for hanging gear such as map cases, cameras or GPS units.
+Seek Outside will sew extra daisy chains onto the shoulder straps as a customization or you can add your own attachments points using tri-glides.